 By Eric Johnson

-The Church of Jesus Christ of Latter-day Saints teaches that work must be done by members in special temples located throughout the world in order to quality for exaltation, also known as eternal life, in the celestial kingdom.
+The Church of Jesus Christ of Latter-day Saints teaches that work must be done by members in special temples located throughout the world (more than 160 temples) in order to quality for exaltation, also known as eternal life, in the celestial kingdom.
 Work is accomplished in one of the 160+ temples for not only the living person but also for those who are already dead.
+This work is done Mondays through Saturdays, but the temple is closed on Sundays.
 Those who are allowed inside are sworn to secrecy as they promise to not divulge what they have learned, as the work done in these buildings is considered “sacred.”

 Qualification for Temple Entrance